brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 you are troubleshooting.

 ### Option: `warp_reset`

+**Deprecated**: Please note that this option is deprecated and will be removed soon.
+We strongly suggest to migrate to Cloudflare Managed Tunnels in your Zero Trust dashboard if you are using this option.

 In case something went wrong or you no longer want to use this add-on to route your networks, you can reset warp related settings by setting this option